RyanChristian4427/ASGWebApp-Vue/README.md

 Here I am using Vue.js as an SPA to consume an API I've written in C#.
 All state is managed with Vuex, and the project is built upon the Vue-CLI, so it includes resources like Webpack and TypeScript, and the styling is done in SCSS.

-This SPA will be updated in conjuction while the API back end is being built.
+This SPA will be updated in conjunction while the API back end is being built.

 ## Getting Started